1 DAY only: 20% OFF Selection with code WORLD20* | Free Shipping on orders $50+

 Warm the emollient cream before applying it to your baby’s skin.
 Cold and heat can trigger an eczema flare-up just like dust, rough fabrics, and other irritants.
 You don’t want to accidentally cause an eczema flare-up while you’re trying to prevent them.

 To warm the emollient cream, squirt a generous amount onto the palm of your hand.
 Then rub your palms together for about ten seconds (like you would if you were trying to warm them on a cold day).
-You don’t have to apply the emollient to the backs of your hands like you would a regular hand cream, so resist the urge to rub in a circular motion.

 Additionally, before you dismiss this step as unnecessary, think about it this way.
 Most creams are stored at room temperature.
 Depending on the time of year and how cool or warm you like to keep your house, that can range anywhere from 65 to 80 degrees Fahrenheit.